jimmitchell/jimmitchell.github.io/content/posts/2024/11/a-fresh-start.md

 ---
 Probably since the day after I turned Yasu over to the other developer, I regretted my decision and told myself I'd bring my app back one day, somehow.

-At the time, I didn't have the bandwidth for it.
-So I put the idea in the back of my head and let it simmer -- for a long time.
+At the time, I didn't have the capacity for it.
+So I put the idea in the back of my mind and let it simmer -- for a long time.

-Seven years have passed.
+Seven years have passed since then.
 The other developer has done nothing, as he promised he would.
+I've tried to get hte app back and he's ignored me.
+I'm not surprised.

-It's time to bring Yasu back to life.
-I see there's still a need for the simple maintenance app that Yasu was -- and will be again.
+I've decided it's time to bring Yasu back to life.
+I see there's still a need for the simple maintenance app that Yasu once was -- and will be again.

 This site is to document the journey it takes to get Yasu back out there.
-Follow along as we start again from scratch.
+Follow along as we begin again from scratch.

 Thanks for reading.
+Subscribe via [RSS](/index.xml).